The list of required documents applies to all applicants,

 - Chalmers admissions will provide a unique personal link to Chalmers Specific entry requirement form via email (exempted programmes are listed below**).

 - This form will facilitate the assessment and processing of your application.

-- The form does not replace any of the required documentation, and it is mandatory to submit a course syllabus for each specific prerequisite.
+- The form does not replace the transcript of records (section 2) or the course syllabus (section 4) for each specific course prerequisite.

 - To complete the Specific Entry Requirements form is not mandatory but recommended.

-The following programmes have no specific course requirements and no Specific entry requirement form will be used; Design and
+The following two programmes have no specific course requirements and no link to the Specific entry requirement form will be sent for these programmes; Design and